-Jeremie Frimpong played with Jadon Sancho at youth level for Manchester City and won a domestic treble with Celtic - but what else is there to know about Bayer Leverkusen's new right-back? bundesliga.com fills in the blanks...
+Jeremie Frimpong played with Jadon Sancho at youth level for Manchester City and won a domestic treble with Celtic - but what else is there to know about the Bayer Leverkusen and Netherlands right-back? bundesliga.com fills in the blanks...

 Club: Bayer Leverkusen

 Netherlands-born but with Ghanaian roots on his maternal side, Frimpong has actually spent over half his life in Great Britain.
 His family upped sticks for England when he was seven, and within two years the young boy from Amsterdam was kicking about in the Man City youth academy.
 Frimpong crossed paths with Sancho in the U18s before the latter made a career-shaping move to Borussia Dortmund.
 Despite impressing with the U23s in Premier League 2 and the UEFA Youth League, the Dutchman left the Etihad Campus without playing a single minute of senior football.

 That's not all Frimpong has in common with Sancho.
 The 5'8" right-back made a huge impression on the professional circuit after joining Celtic in summer 2019, making 24 competitive appearances across his debut season of senior football.
 He produced four goals and five assists as the Hoops won a Scottish Premiership Cup and League Cup treble, and contributed a further six goals in 30 outings in 2020/21, before penning a four-year deal with Leverkusen.